 "But I’ve been attempting to draw nourishment from my Twitter feed since my account was created in the aughts.
 And I still don’t know how many spiritual calories are in a tweet.
 Will I ever achieve my daily allowance?
 Will I ever fill my bucket?
 Or will trolls fire their darts incessantly, puncturing my pail until it resembles colander, allowing my vitality to spill in all directions?"

-I fell in love with poetry while I was at MIT.
+I fell in love with poetry while I was completing my BS and Ph.D. in materials science and engineering.
 It was more than just an escape valve from the stress of my technical studies.
 It was my way of exploring life through words.
-Trying to capture a power human emotion, a memory, or a scene in a Haiku format became a fun game.
+Trying to capture a powerful human emotion, a memory, or a scene in a Haiku format became a fun game.
 And like any creative endeavor, once you started the flood gates continued to open up.
 I found myself needing to keep a journal with me at all times, and would often stop several times along my bike commute to campus to capture ideas, phrases, or sentences.

 She shoos me up the staircase

 like a proud mother

 and rushes past me

 at the small X mark upon center stage

 of a million eyeballs